alex0rpi/alex0rpi/README.md

 ### Other tools
 Zod - Yup - Formik - Express-validator
 ## Freelance experience 👦•🏎️
 2018-2022 | Futures trader.
 While using the NinjaTrader graphical software I had a grasp of C# for customizing equity indicators, which later led me to further dive into programing.
-This was the seed that made me discover my interest in frontend and backend web development.

 ## Work experience 👦•🚅
 * 2015-2017 | ARITEX as Project Manager for the A330neo Pylon Assembly Line implementation.